bsc7080gbc/plsql-ftp-interface/README.md

 This latest edition of the FTP_INTERFACE has been modified to support LS/DIR commands.
 The LS command provides directory results of remote server in filename only format.
-The DIR command provides directory results of remote server in full detail (long version).
+The DIR command provides directory results of remote server in full detail (long-version).

 Additionally, you have the option of displaying filematches.
 Normally a ls/dir command does not permit the option of declaring filename filters.
 However, this new version will